OxygenFramework/Oxygen.jl/docs/src/tutorial/mcp.md

 ## The MCP Endpoint

 The endpoint becomes available at `POST /mcp` automatically once at least one tool or prompt has been registered, so `serve()` is all you need.
 If nothing is registered, the route is not mounted at all.
+Pass `mcp = false` to `serve` to force-disable the endpoint even when tools or prompts are registered.

 Use the `mcp_path` keyword to mount it somewhere else: